mjrgh/PinscapePico/README.md

 CRC++, Copyright (c) 2022, Daniel Bahr.
 Distributed under a BSD 3-clause license.

+M0 Fault Dispatch, by Dmitry.GR \<me@dmitry.gr\>.
+Distributed under a free/no-commercial-use license; see firmware/m0FaultDispatch.h in the source tree for the license text.

 Pico C++ SDK, Copyright 2020 by Raspberry Pi (Trading) ltd.
 Distributed under a BSD 3-clause license.

 Scintlla Edit Control, Copyright 1998-2021 by Neil Hodgson
 <neilh@scintilla.org>.
-Distributed under a custom Python-like
+Distributed under a Python-like
 license; see Scintilla/License.txt in this source tree for the full license text.